pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ---

-# Step 3: Use Bob to Create a Tool and an Agent
+# Step 3: Use Bob to create a tool and an agent

 In this step, you will use Bob to generate:
 - A Python tool